matkun/Blog/PageTypeTreeFilter/readme.txt

 * Include the PageTypeTreeFilter.csproj in your Visual Studio solution.
 * Reference it from your web project.
 * Make sure all EPiServer references are OK in the PageTypeTreeFilter project.
-* Add the adapter configuration below to your browser file, or drop the sample SampleAdapterMappings.browser file in your wwwroot App_Browser directory.
+* Add the adapter configuration below to your browser file, or drop the sample SampleAdapterMappings.browser file in your wwwroot App_Browsers directory.

 <adapter controlType="EPiServer.UI.Edit.PageExplorer" adapterType="PageTypeTreeFilter.PageExplorerAdapter" />
 <adapter controlType="EPiServer.UI.WebControls.PageTreeView" adapterType="PageTypeTreeFilter.PageTreeViewAdapter" />